 Session overview

 This session is to help the young person understand how emotions are triggered and what effect they have on the mind and the body.
 The aim is to widen understanding of emotions beyond simple angry/sad/happy etc and to have greater awareness of how to manage their own emotions.

 Information for practitioner

-Exploration of emotions is very helpful to understand that all human beings experience emotions that lead to different behavioural responses.
+Exploration of emotions - it is very helpful to understand that all human beings experience emotions that lead to different behavioural responses.
 The point here is to understand the emotional response and remove blame from behaviours.
 Along with the recognition of our emotions, finding techniques to calm strong emotions can help.

 Pre-session action

 Select a "Looking after yourself" exercise in advance for the close of the session.

 Resources needed for this session

-- Emotions cards

-- Emotions wheels
+- Emotions wheel

-- Brain diagrams
+- Diagram of brain

 - Behaviour cards

 Session

-Check in with the young person as to how they have been since your last session.
+Check in with the young person as to how they have been since your last session together.
 Are there any thoughts or feelings that you may need to reflect on and address before you begin this session?

 Inform the young person what we are going to do in this session, sharing the overview.

-Emotion cards

 Feelings

-Begin by looking at some of the emotion cards that show emotions and discuss when they might happen and what it might look like.
+Begin by listing some basic emotions together and why they happen.
+For example: happy, sad, angry, afraid, calm and they happen as a response to situations we experience.

+Now break each of the emotions listed down into other feelings that might be happening.
+For example: sad might be pain, disappointment, shame, grief, misery; happy might be joy, excitement, hope, cheerfulness, ecstasy, contentment.

+Emotions wheel

-Emotions wheels Practitioner to introduce the emotions wheel that feels most appropriate for the young person they are working with (two circles of emotions or three circles of emotions) and spend some time looking at it together, exploring how the primary emotions contain a range of different emotions.
-We don't generally feel just one emotion at a time; sometimes we feel two or more emotions that can even contradict each other.
+Introduce the emotions wheel and spend some time looking at it together, exploring how the primary emotions contain a range of different emotions.

+We don't generally feel one emotion at a time.
 Practitioner and young person to pick three emotions they are feeling now.

-Are there any emotions in different parts of the emotions wheel that feel similar or that you can imagine having at the same time?
-For example: I'm scared of riding my bike fast and I also find it exciting; I'm happy that I won a race and I'm embarrassed to be mentioned in assembly; I am content to chat to my friends online and I'm anxious that I haven't done my homework yet; I'm excited to meet people online and I'm worried that I don't really know who they are.
+Are there any emotions in different parts of the emotions wheel that feel similar?
+For example: I'm scared of riding my bike fast and I also find it exciting; I'm happy that I won the high jump and I'm embarrassed to be mentioned in assembly; I am content to chat to my friends online and I'm anxious that I haven't done my homework yet; I'm excited to meet people online and I'm worried that I don't really know who they are.